asmcup/runtime/SPEC.md

 ```

 The maximum CPU speed is 100, setting any number higher is the same as setting
 to 100.
-The game operates at 10 frames per second meaning a fully overclocked
+The game operates at 10 frames per second, meaning a fully overclocked
 CPU will execute 1000 instructions per second, 100 per frame.

 ### Battery Check

-A robot can know how much battery it has:
+A robot can query how much battery it has:

 ```
 push8 #IO_BATTERY